Solomonic/theming.jekyll.yenza_de/_drafts/facebook-share-dialog-and-open-graph-meta-tags.markdown

 </html>
 {% endhighlight %}

 We need to make sure that these meta-tags with the properties *og:title*, *og:description*, *og:image*, *og:site_name*, *og:url*, *og:type*, *og:locale*, *article:author*, *article:publisher* are included **exactly once** in the _<head>_.
 I've seen problems when you have the *og:title* or others twice included.
 On static html websites you simply write these tags direct into your source-code, if you [use a static site generator]({% post_url /2015-11-19-faster-cheaper-safer %} 'Read more about Jekyll and static site generators ...') just check [this blogs solution](https://github.com/Solomonic/theming.rasta_online/blob/master/_includes/open_graph.html 'Easy Open-graph tags inclusion ...').
 If you work with a CMS as Wordpress, Joomla, Typo3, Drupal, Django or Plone first look for an addon/extension providing these tags for your system, there are plenty different available.
 I encountered problems in some Wordpress themes including these tags twice and I had to edit the layout files head.php to make it right.
 A good theme shouldn't have the problem, but if you are in the situation and can't figure it out, [ask for help](http://Rasta.Online/contact).
+You will need to have control over these tags before you can use the [Open Graph Object Debugger] in an effective manner.

 ### The Debugger

-Facebook luckily offers a free developer tool to debug problems and solve problems.
-This tool is the [Open Graph Object Debugger] and our weapon of choice.
+Facebook luckily offers a [free developer tool](https://developers.facebook.com/tools/debug/og/object/ 'Open Graph Debugger') to debug problems with these open-graph meta tags and solve the caching problem.
+We need to have a facebook account to use it so if you have none, create it for development purpose and use a [disposable email service](https://www.trash-mail.com/en/ 'Disposable email service with all conventional mailbox functions!') for privacy protection.
+Once you are logged in are we ready to go.

+**If you have the debugger open now** just paste the URL of you website/blog in the input field and click the ***Fetch new scrape Information*** button.

+As result are we getting a page with all the **latest** data.
+Just scroll down and you will see errors if any, which tags were found and a preview of the share dialog.
+It's a good time now to phrase an attractive descriptions for your content and to test around with to find an nice image.
+What you need to know about the picture:

+- the minimum-size is 200 x 200px, everything **smaller is ignored** and the next big image is used instead.
+- for big image effect: use picture of **1200 x 630px** or bigger for high resolution devices or at least 600 x 315px
+- to avoid unwanted cropping of the image, try a **ratio close to 1.91:1**

+### Summary

+Open Graph tags are often treated as _"this facebook thing"_ because it is the most common usecase.
+I see today a fast growing amount of other tools, also using these tags to generate previews in chats and messaging apps.
+So we don't do this for facebook, we do it for a more user-friendly internet.
+Find out more about the [Open Graph protocol](http://ogp.me/ "More about the Open Graph protocol ..."), and its possibilities.

+_Stay tuned_